gunapriya07/-SkillSwap/README.md

 # SkillSwap – Peer Learning & Micro-Mentorship Platform

 SkillSwap is a full-stack Ruby on Rails web application that connects people who want to **learn new skills** with mentors who can **teach** them.
-It supports short-term, topic-specific learning sessions in a flexible, peer-driven environment.
+It supports short-term, topic-specific learning sessions in a flexible, peer-driven environment

 ## 🚀 Features